Art of ancient Egypt: Roman Period (30 BC–619 AD)

 The Fayum mummy portraits are probably the most famous example of Egyptian art during the Roman period of Egypt.
-They were a type of naturalistic painted portrait on wooden boards attached to Upper class mummies from Roman Egypt.
+They were a type of naturalistic painted portrait on wooden boards attached to upper class mummies from Roman Egypt.
 They belong to the tradition of panel painting, one of the most highly regarded forms of art in the Classical world.
 The Fayum portraits are the only large body of art from that tradition to have survived.

 Mummy portraits have been found across Egypt, but are most common in the Faiyum Basin, particularly from Hawara (hence the common name) and the Hadrianic Roman city Antinoopolis.
 "Faiyum portraits" is generally used as a stylistic, rather than a geographic, description.
 While painted cartonnage mummy cases date back to pharaonic times, the Faiyum mummy portraits were an innovation dating to the time of the Roman occupation of Egypt.

 The portraits date to the Imperial Roman era, from the late 1st century BC or the early 1st century AD onwards.
 It is not clear when their production ended, but recent research suggests the middle of the 3rd century.
 They are among the largest groups among the very few survivors of the panel painting tradition of the classical world, which was continued into Byzantine and Western traditions in the post-classical world, including the local tradition of Coptic iconography in Egypt.

-Characteristics of ancient Egyptian art
+Characteristics

 Egyptian art is known for its distinctive figure convention used for the main figures in both relief and painting, with parted legs (where not seated) and head shown as seen from the side, but the torso seen as from the front.
 The figures also have a standard set of proportions, measuring 18 "fists" from the ground to the hair-line on the forehead.
 This appears as early as the Narmer Palette from Dynasty I, but this idealized figure convention is not employed in the use of displaying minor figures shown engaged in some activity, such as captives and corpses.
 Other conventions make statues of males darker than those of females.
 Very conventionalized portrait statues appear from as early as the Second Dynasty (before 2,780 BC), and with the exception of the art of the Amarna period of Ahkenaten and some other periods such as the Twelfth Dynasty, the idealized features of rulers, like other Egyptian artistic conventions, changed little until the Greek conquest.
 Egyptian art uses hierarchical proportions, where the size of figures indicates their relative importance.
 The gods or the divine pharaoh are usually larger than other figures while the figures of high officials or the tomb owner are usually smaller, and at the smallest scale are any servants, entertainers, animals, trees, and architectural details.